Khao Sok National Park Dos and Don’ts

 From Bang Hua Rat to Ton Kloi the path was decidedly less well marked and more difficult to navigate (i.e. we got turned in circles a couple times).
 Much of it is walking up a stream.
 Don’t bother trying to avoid getting your feet wet.
 You’ll have more fun and move faster slosh along in the water.
 Just wear shoes you don’t mind getting soaking wet.

-Speaking of fun, there are impressive Liana trees with spiralling, long hanging branches which resembled thick ropes.
+Speaking of fun, there are impressive Liana trees with spiraling, long hanging branches which resembled thick ropes.
 Some of them were over thirty feet long… perfect for swinging!